npernat/interactions/paper.md

 ---
-title: 'An iNaturalist-pl@ntNet-workflow to identify plant-pollinator interactions – a case study of Isodontia mexicana'
+title: 'An iNaturalist-Pl@ntNet-workflow to identify plant-pollinator interactions – a case study of *Isodontia mexicana*'
 tags:
   - invasive species
   - citizen science